frommelmak/aws-scripts/README.md

   -t TYPE, --type TYPE  Filer result by type.
   -s STATUS, --status STATUS
                         Filter result by status.
+  --public_ip PUBLIC_IP
+                        Filter result by public ip address.
+You can provide the whole IP address string or just a portion of it.
+  --private_ip PRIVATE_IP
+                        Filter result by private ip adreess.
+You can provide the whole IP address string or just a portion of it.
   -l ID_LIST [ID_LIST ...], --id_list ID_LIST [ID_LIST ...]
                         Do not filter the result.
 Provide a InstanceIds list instead.
   -i IGNORE, --ignore IGNORE